AditDua/AditDua/README.md

 - **Frameworks**: React, Flask, Django
 - **Tools**: Git, Eclipse , VS Code, Google Collab, Jupyter

-## 🎯 Projects

-- **Iris Flower Species Prediction App**: A Streamlit app that classifies iris flowers using machine learning algorithms.
-- **Penguin Species Prediction App**: A web app that predicts the species of penguins based on physical characteristics and location.

 ## 💬 Let's Connect!

 Feel free to reach out if you want to collaborate, share ideas, or just chat about coding!